Sacha924/Cybershen_PI2/README.md

 - Type-Check: Executes npm run type-check to perform static type-checking on the codebase, validating type correctness across the application without emitting compiled output.

-- Build: Runs npm run build to create a production build of the application, confirming that the application can be successfully built without errors.
+- Build: Build Go and Vuejs samples to create a web application, confirming that the application can be successfully built without errors.

 - Security and Quality Checks
 The CI/CD pipeline includes several steps that focus on maintaining a high standard of code quality and security: